pgagliar/Us_census_94_95/ReadMe.md

 ###Goal:

-Prediction task is to determine the income level for the person represented by the record.
+The prediction task is to determine the income level for the person represented by the record.
 Incomes have been binned at the $50K level to present a binary classification problem.

 ###Dataset: